cocos/cocos-docs/en/advanced-topics/hot-update.md

 After downloading the sample project, use Cocos Creator to open the project directly.
 Open **Build** panel, build for native platform, choose Windows/Mac as the target to test.

-**Note:**
+> **Note**:
-- 1. Do not check MD5 Cache when building, otherwise it will cause the hot update to be invalid.
+> 1. Do not check MD5 Cache when building, otherwise it will cause the hot update to be invalid.
-- 2. Make sure to import editor plugin hot-update into the extensions folder (the demo project has imported the plugin)
+> 2. Make sure to import editor plugin hot-update into the extensions folder (the demo project has imported the plugin).

 The editor plugin automatically adds the search path logic and fix code to `main.js` every time we build a successful native version: